Gerardbulky/nilssonsstadtjanst/README.md

 - Trying to submit the form with all fields filled up, pops up an alert saying **successfully submitted** with an **ok button**

 #### ** Different Screen Sizes**
-- On ipads and smaller divices, the logo occupies the full width while on larger devices and desktops it goes by the rule of thirds.
+- On ipads and smaller divices, the logo image occupies the full width of the device while on larger devices and desktops it goes by the rule of thirds.
 1/3 of the screen is  the logo image and 2/3 the gallery images.
-- On ipads and smaller divices the gallery is not displayed while on larger screen the gallery images are displayed.
+- On ipads and smaller divices the gallery images are not displayed while on larger screen the gallery images are displayed.
 - Similarly the map and email section takes 2/3 on larger screens and the contact card and opening hour cards takes 1/3 on larger screens.
 - On smaller screens they take up full widths.